FaIch/Sudoku/README.md

 Follow the instructions in the terminal to open the application on your mobile device.

+### Launching the application on an Android Emulator

+- Make sure that your Android Emulator is launched
+- Follow the steps under the 'Installation' section
+- Press 'a' to launch the Sudoku app on your Android Emulator, the application will find your emulator automatically

 ## Usage

 - Set your preferred language in the 'Settings' tab.